iDevision/idevision-api/static/docs.md

 This endpoint takes a multipart file, and returns the contents of the image as text.
 > this endpoint may take longer to respond, depending on the amount of traffic flowing through the endpoint.
 > Only two images are processed at a time (globally).

+Note that this model currently does not work well with dark backgrounds.

 ### Ratelimit
 2 requests per 10 seconds (2/10s).